Overcoming barriers to change: The role of frontline leaders

 A study by Ramboll Management Consulting shows that there are four types of barriers to implementation within technical, cultural, educational, and management domains.

 Determining the barriers is not just a pessimistic opener of a change project.
-The insights generated define the following steps, says Jeppe Ostersen, a senior expert in Ramboll Management Consulting working with policy-implementation and public sector transformation.
-Along with three colleagues he penned a white paper on the topic deriving from the qualitative study.
+The insights generated define the following steps.
+Along with three colleagues, I have written a white paper on the topic deriving from the qualitative study.

 The four barriers

 At an overall level, four types of barriers crystallises as hindering effective implementation.
 But the barriers always depend on the context and the composition of the intervention.

 The four barriers are all common, but unfortunately there are no quick fixes on how to overcome them.
 So where does this leave the people in charge of public sector change initiatives or policy implementation?
 Every implementation process needs careful consideration in terms of which tools and leadership approaches to apply.

 Sometimes the best solution can be not to implement a full intervention programme because of the complexity required from this type of change.
 Instead selected elements can be implemented, providing a much higher and quicker take-up of those elements.
 This balance between fidelity and adaption is tricky and remains one of the central puzzles within implementation research and practice.

 One way to handle the balance is to define the complex core elements of the intervention and also clarify the adaptable elements like structures and systems which will give flexibility for the local entities to adapt.

 In this way, you can select which evidence based elements to implement: practices, methods, technologies or policies, he says.